Fake Banner

 Blogroll

-The clip below, together with the following few which will be published every few days in the coming weeks, is extracted from the third chapter of my book "Anomaly!
+This is the third part of Chapter 3 of the book "Anomaly!
 Collider Physics and the Quest for New Phenomena at Fermilab".
-It recounts the pioneering measurement of the Z mass by the CDF detector, and the competition with SLAC during the summer of 1989.
+The chapter recounts the pioneering measurement of the Z mass by the CDF detector, and the competition with SLAC during the summer of 1989.
+The title of the post is the same as the one of chapter 3, and it refers to the way some SLAC physicists called their Fermilab colleagues, whose hadron collider was to their eyes obviously inferior to the electron-positron linear collider.